ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 41 Aphrodite Fritillary Speyeria aphrodite (Fabricius, 1787)

-Scudder in 1862 called Aphrodite “very abundant,” and in 1889 affirms that it “is one of our commonest butterflies,” except where it is replaced at higher elevations (e.g. the White Mountains) by the Atlantis Fritillary.
-He reports (1889: 568-9) that the butterflies “are excessively fond of flowers and when feeding can be readily taken with the fingers.
+Scudder in 1889, though acknowledging some identification confusion, still thought that Aphrodite Fritillary was "one of our commonest butterflies,” except where it was replaced at higher elevations (e.g. the White Mountains) by the Atlantis Fritillary.
+He reported that Aphrodites were "excessively fond of flowers and when feeding can be readily taken with the fingers.
 In July the sterile hillsides overgrown with thistles seem fairly alive with the butterflies.
-They frequent also low meadows and usually fly near the ground” – a flight pattern which indeed sounds more like Aphrodite than Great Spangled.
+They frequent also low meadows and usually fly near the ground” – a flight pattern which indeed sounds more like Aphrodite than Great Spangled (1889: 568-9).

 Photo: Royalston, Mass.
 Tully Dam F. Model, June 28, 2012